 Kelly’s research interests have a foundation in the modeling of fundamental processes involved in gas-surface and plasma-surface interactions.
 Working with experts in plasma processing and plasma-material interactions, she conducts computational simulations of non-equilibrium flows and studies of gas-surface and plasma-surface interactions.
 A recent award from NASA funds her work on state-of-the-art simulation capabilities for high-velocity atmospheric vehicles under unique conditions.

 Amy Wagoner Johnson, Professor, Andersen Faculty Scholar

 To address complications in the repair of diseased or traumatized bone, Amy designs synthetic bone substitute materials and scaffold systems that may one day replace bone grafts currently harvested from patients or donors.
 Working with local surgeons, her team studies the scaffolds’ macro- and micro-structure, characterizing their biological response.

-Sophie Wang, Research Assistant Professor
+Sophie Wang, Research Associate Professor

 Sophie's primary point of interest is the experimental aspect of energy conservation in air conditioners and refrigeration systems—aiming for sustainability and new, renewable energy.
 She tests the flow regime, a two-phase flow in air conditioning and refrigeration systems that allows for heat transfer, with the goal of reducing energy consumption from these systems in residential and commercial buildings.